raspiblitz/raspiblitz-docs/docs/faq/faq.md

 You can find setup instructions for a experimental setup here: https://goo.gl/KnTzLu

-Thanks to @RobEdb (ask on twitter for more details) for running his demo store with RaspiBlitz: https://store.edberg.eu - buy a picture of [him and Andreas](https://store.edberg.eu/produkt/jag-andreas/) :)
+Thanks to @RobEdb (ask on Twitter for more details) for running his demo store with RaspiBlitz: https://store.edberg.eu - buy a picture of [him and Andreas](https://store.edberg.eu/produkt/jag-andreas/) :)

 ### I don't have a LAN port on my Laptop - how do I connect to my RaspiBlitz?